Table of Contents

 /// <summary>

 /// The category of the module.
 This is used to group modules together.
+When using the

 /// </summary>